SESARLab/certification-across-system-changes/readme.md

 # Continuous Certification of Non-Functional Properties Across System Changes

 > Existing certification schemes implement continuous verification techniques aimed to prove non-functional (e.g., security) properties of software systems over time.
-These schemes provide different re-certification techniques for managing the certificate life cycle, though their strong assumptions make them ineffective against modern distributed systems.
-Re-certification techniques are in fact built on static system models, which do not properly represent the system evolution and on static detection of system changes that result in an inaccurate planning of re-certification activities.
-In this paper, we propose a continuous certification scheme that departs from a static certificate life cycle management and provides a dynamic approach built on a machine learning-based modeling of the system behavior.
-It reduces the amount of unnecessary re-certification by monitoring and detecting changes on the system behavior.
-The quality and performance of the proposed scheme are experimentally evaluated using a publicly-available dataset built on three composite (micro)services in literature.
+These schemes provide different re-certification techniques for managing the certificate life cycle, though their strong assumptions make them ineffective against modern service-based distributed systems.
+Re-certification techniques are in fact built on static system models, which do not properly represent the system evolution, and on static detection of system changes, which results in an inaccurate planning of re-certification activities.
+In this paper, we propose a continuous certification scheme that departs from a static certificate life cycle management and provides a dynamic approach built on the modeling of the system behavior that reduces the amount of unnecessary re-certification.
+The quality of the proposed scheme is experimentally evaluated using an ad hoc dataset built on publicly-available datasets.

 This repository contains the source code, input dataset, and detailed results of our experimental evaluation.